• Skip to primary navigation

 📖 Variations

-• Use a store-bought honey mustard salad dressing to save time.
+• To save time, use a store-bought honey mustard salad dressing.

-• Add other crunchy salad vegetables such as diced cucumber and sliced radishes.
+• Include additional crunchy vegetables like diced cucumber and sliced radishes for extra freshness.

 5 bean salad on a white serving plate.